colinroberts-data-analytics-portfolio/project3/ReadME.md

 Also, the NIH has asked for an analysis of COVID mortality in these countries, along with those visualizations, and for the team to draw data-based conclusions that might allow us to be better able to withstand the impact of another pandemic.

 As an ethical consideration, we used only de-identifed data, with no names attached.
 In addition, the data came from reputable sources (see below for references).
 The data was aggregated, which would make it impossible to identify individuals.
+We used numerous data sets, hoping to mitigate and discrepancies.

 I Used a new library called re to convert the df into json then into js for the html, css, data.js, app.js of the website created